dd86k/fwod/README.md

 - Fixed 80x24 resolution for **maximum** compatiblity (ISO/ANSI screen size)
 - Colors are planned
 - Mono doesn't like `{string}.ToString()`, using `string.Format("{0}", object)` is prefered.
-- A _Release_ will be made when I reach 5000 tweets (with `Debug` builds).
+- A _Release_ will be made when I reach 5000 tweets.
 - Official "GameServer" planned.
   - It's already set up, I just wish I could host it elsewhere than on my own network and server.
   - Play the game via SSH.
     - Telnet is considered.
 - Using the `Release` compile config trims ~9.5KB compared to `Debug`
+- Console is damaged-based, meaning I only update what I need on screen.

 ### Progress

-This list will change often and probably miss something.

 - [x] Multi-layer buffers
 - [x] Collision system